AnasNemrawi/reading-notes/reading-notes/TheGrowthMindset.md

 ## Things I want to know more about

-How can I accelerate my learning process while maintaining consistent progress
+-How can I accelerate my learning process while maintaining consistent progress
 ---